Cartheur-Research/bunnyhop/asterisk/README.md

 * `cd build`
 * `docker build -t cartheur/asterisk .`

+If trying to sort modules - both in terms of configuration and installing - use:

+* `docker build --no-cache -t cartheur/asterisk .`

 Navigate to the [k8s](/k8s/README.md) directory to run it in conjunction with:

 * [Prometheus](https://github.com/prometheus/prometheus)